-- 1. Development to provide employment (Use Class E) will be supported within the Hill Ridware village settlement boundary, subject to there being no adverse impact on the amenities of residential properties or on the historic environment, having regard to Policy MR7. - Development to diversify the rural economy will be supported, subject to there being no adverse impact on the amenities of residential properties or on the area's natural or historic environments, having regard to Policies MR06 and MR07. - 3.
-New employment space should be supported by high-speed broadband infrastructure within the site, so as to be ready as local services are improved. - 4.
-Development for employment facilities should demonstrate high standards of design to create a locally distinctive sense of place, meeting the requirements of Policy MR04.
+- 1. Development to provide employment (Use Class E) will be supported within the Hill Ridware village settlement boundary, subject to there being no adverse impact on the amenities of residential properties or on the historic environment, having regard to Policy MR06. - 2.
+Development to diversify the rural economy will be supported, subject to there being no adverse impact on the amenities of residential properties or on the area's natural or historic environments, having regard to Policies MR06 and MR07. - 3.
+New employment space should be supported by high-speed broadband infrastructure within the site, so as to be ready as local services are improved.